walterhiggins/WMPJS/README.md

     boolean isOp()
     void setOp(boolean value)

 The *isOp()* function returns true if the sub-type is an operator (A player with administrative privileges or the Console Operator).
 The *setOp()* function is used to turn on or off operator privileges for the sub-type.
 The *isOp()* and *setOp()* pair of functions both conform to the JavaBean standard for setting and getting properties.
 For boolean properties, there must be an *isX()* function where *X* is some property.
-So we can infer that because there's an *isOp()* and *setOp()* function, there must be an *op* property which we can access directly in JavaScript.
+So we can infer that because there's an *isOp()* and *setOp()* function, there must be an *op* property which we can access directly in Javascript.
 The expression:

     player.op